Writing Center FAQ

 Students who love to write.
-Students who hate to write.
+Students who struggle to write.
 Students who always thought they loved to write, but now they've gotten back their first college paper and they aren't so sure.
 English majors.
 Education majors.
 Biology majors.
 Biology majors who don't quite know how to write philosophy papers.
 Graduate students.
 Undergraduate students.
 Students who have written personal statements for grad school.
 Students who have written short stories and want to know what someone thinks.
 Students who have spent the last hour staring at the computer screen and writing nothing.

 If you are a student and are working on writing, we'd love to see you in the Writing Center!

-You can sign up on myNU under the "Resources" tab.
+You can sign up on myNU under the "Resources" tab; scroll down to "Writing Center Registration."
 You can also call the Academic Success Center at 716.286.8073 or stop by the Academic Success Center on the first floor of Seton Hall.

 Our satellite location, "The Writing Center @ the Library," is in the glass-fronted study room in the southeast corner of the main floor of the Library.

 That depends on where you are in the process.
 If you've got an assignment but haven't yet started writing, you and your tutor will probably begin planning: talking about what the assignment requires, for example, and how you might approach it.
 You might work with the tutor to brainstorm, outline, or write a thesis.